Scott Emerson (politician): Personal life

 Described as an avid adventurer, Emerson has trekked the Himalayas including the 5400m Thorong La pass, climbed the 5900m Mount Kilimanjaro and hiked the Kokoda Trail.
 He has also wing walked on a biplane while it performed aerobatics and, for charity, abseiled Brisbane's 134m AMP tower and swung off the Goodwill Bridge.
-Emerson regularly competes in open water swimming races and in 2023 swam 3.2km from Alcatraz Island to the shore across San Francisco Bay.
-In 2024 he completed the 5km inter-continental swim from Europe to Asia across the Dardanelles in Turkey, replicating the Hellespont swim undertaken in the Greek myth of the lovers Hero and Leander and by the poet Lord Byron in 1810.
-In 2025 he swam the Strait of Messina from Sicily to mainland Italy, a 4km stretch of water known for its strong currents and dangerous seas mentioned in The Odyssey by Homer as the home of the mythical Greek sea monsters Scylla and Charybdis.
-That same year he competed in the international 4.5km Costa Brava ocean swim race in the costal region of Catalonia in northeastern Spain.
+Emerson regularly competes in open water swimming races and in 2023 swam 3.2 km from Alcatraz Island to the shore across San Francisco Bay.
+In 2024 he completed the 5 km inter-continental swim from Europe to Asia across the Dardanelles in Turkey, replicating the Hellespont swim undertaken in the Greek myth of the lovers Hero and Leander and by the poet Lord Byron in 1810.
+In 2025 he swam the Strait of Messina from Sicily to mainland Italy, a 4 km stretch of water known for its strong currents and dangerous seas mentioned in The Odyssey by Homer as the home of the mythical Greek sea monsters Scylla and Charybdis.
+That same year he competed in the international 4.5 km Costa Brava ocean swim race in the coastal region of Catalonia in northeastern Spain.